Infrastructure and applications

-Open access describes the non-discriminatory opening of the passive and/or active network infrastructure to third parties, i.e. for all market participants on an NGA infrastructure (in particular FTTH access networks).
+Open access describes the non-discriminatory opening of the passive and/or active network infrastructure to third parties, i.e. for all market participants on broadband infrastructure (in particular FTTH networks).
 There are two basic access types to be distinguished.

 Physical access to network infrastructure: On different network levels